Interpretation Act 1850: Section 1

-Most acts of parliament would included a clause providing that "This Act may be amended or repealed in the present session of Parliament".
+Most acts of parliament had included a clause providing that "This Act may be amended or repealed in the present session of Parliament".
 This was thought to be necessary because all acts of a session were considered to have retrospectively passed simultaneously on the first day of that session until 1793, and the House of Commons had a rule by which decisions of the whole house could not be reversed in the same session.

-Section 1 of the act provided that acts of Parliament may be altered, amended or repealed in the same session of parliament.

 Section 2

+Be it enacted, That all Acts shall be divided into Sections, if there be more Enactments than One, which Sections shall be deemed to be substantive Enactments, without any introductory Words.

-Many acts of parliament, including this act, would prefix each section with a clause such as "And be it further enacted", "provided always" or "Provided always and it be enacted."
+Many acts of parliament, including this act, would prefix each section with a clause such as "And be it further enacted", "provided always" or "Provided always and it be enacted".

-Section 2 of the act provided that all acts shall be divided into sections, with each section deemed to be substantive enactment without introductory words.

 Section 3

-Section 3 of the act provided that where an act is referred to it shall be sufficient to cite the year of the reign, chapter and section, in reference to copies of the statutes by the Queen's Printer and the reports of the Commissioners of Public Records.
+Section 3 of the act provided that where an act is referred to it shall be sufficient to cite the year of the reign, chapter and section (and in the case of acts from the reign of Henry VII and earlier, also possibly the session or statute), in reference to copies of the statutes by the Queen's Printer and the reports of the Commissioners of Public Records.
+Previously an act would be cited as, for example, "an Act passed in the Ninth Year of the Reign of King George the Fourth, intituled An Act to consolidate and amend the Laws relating to Savings Banks".
+The title (today referred to as the long title, in contrast to the short titles that started to be introduced in the 1840s) would often be very long.